 I used dried oregano but feel free to replace it with fresh oregano.

-Make it hotter by adding extra pepper flakes or miss them out altogether.
-You could even add a sun-dried tomato
+Add a fresh chilli pepper rather than just pepper flakes.
+Or make it hotter by adding extra pepper flakes or miss them out altogether.
+You could even add a sun-dried tomato.

 - 30 g parsley